Welcome and thanks for visiting...

 Taekwondo is a martial art of South Korean origin, whose name can be translated as “The Way of the Feet and Fists”.

 Punching techniques are, therefore, part of the training of this martial art in the Dojangs.

 All punches share a common hand technique.
 The hand is balled into a fist with the thumb on the outside.
-The objective is to strike with the first two first knuckles of the fist.
-The fist should move in a straight line towards its target, and the wrist should be straight at the moment of impact.
+The objective is to strike with the fist's first two knuckles.
+The fist should move straight toward its target, and the wrist should be straight at the moment of impact.
 The fist rotates during the movement so that the palm of the fist is facing downwards at the impact.

 Fist techniques are taught in taekwondo classes and must be mastered for rank promotion.
 These fist techniques are very effective.